IBM/zopeneditor-sample/README.md

 - Connect to Zowe server by expanding the node in the explorer that has the name of your connection created above.
 - Review the list of any existing datasets shown.
 - Create a new dataset using the right-click context menu of the first `MVS Files` child node below your connection name and select `Create Dataset`
-  - Provide a name such as `USER1.SAMPLE.COBOL` and click Ok.
+  - Provide a name such as `USER1.SAMPLE.COBOL` (using your actual user name instead of USER1) and click Ok.
   - You will see a message at the top of the screen indicating whether or not the action was successful.
   - The dataset was created with the parameters defined in the User Preferences.
   - To change those values for creating your next dataset, simply edit the User Preferences, and save the file.